ethics: other peoples' ethics - human rights - democracy - CO2

 ETHISCORE from Ethicalconsumer.org/about-us/our-ethical-ratings

-....is a checklist of ethical "areas of concern" applied to companies, and this page tries to apply it to Veganline.com in case anyone ever asks us to fill-in some kind of questionnare about this kind of stuff, or wants to see an environmental policy, and maybe you want to see the gaps: the things that we are not very good at that other people score well on.
+....is a checklist of ethical "areas of concern" applied to companies, and this page tries to apply it to Veganline.com in case anyone ever asks about this stuff, or wants to see an "environmental policy", and maybe just see the gaps; the low scores.
 For a couple of hundred pounds, Ethical Consumer will repeat this work and publish.

 ✔ - probably score well

 ☐ - probably not applicable

 Ethicsore uses a nobbly set of concerns that no one person is going to agree with.
 It doesn't mention social security.
 It's based on opposition campaigns: there is a boycott call on China which looses "a whole point", but not Vietnam There's one against just about every way of generating electricity.